bison92/TheSustainables.VendingMachine/README.md

 The customer has an unlimited supply of coins.

 ## Vending machine should support the following features:

-*Accept coins*
-Customer should be able to insert coins to the vending machine.
+*Accept coins* Customer should be able to insert coins to the vending machine.

-*Return coins*
-Customer should be able to take the back the inserted coins in case customer decides to cancel his purchase.
+*Return coins* Customer should be able to take the back the inserted coins in case customer decides to cancel his purchase.

-*Sell a product*
-Customer should be able to buy a product:
+*Sell a product* Customer should be able to buy a product:
-* If the product price is less than the deposited amount, Vending machine should show a message ìThank youî and return the difference between the inserted amount and the price using the smallest number of coins possible.
+* If the product price is less than the deposited amount, Vending machine should show a message ‚ÄúThank you‚Äù and return the difference between the inserted amount and the price using the smallest number of coins possible.
-* If the product price is higher than the amount inserted, Vending machine should show a message ìInsufficient amountî The amount and type of coins returned should be shown by the UI.
+* If the product price is higher than the amount inserted, Vending machine should show a message ‚ÄúInsufficient amount‚Äù The amount and type of coins returned should be shown by the UI.

-Backend works in cents so 3.20Ä its 320 cents in backend, for simplicity.
+Backend works in cents so 3.20‚Ç¨ its 320 cents in backend, for simplicity.

 ## Third Party Libraries